pfaciana/jquery-small-pubsub/README.md

 ### Pub/Sub w/ context

 Context is passed to the event handler as the value of `this`.
-If you need to set priority with context, then provide a `priority` key to the context.
+If you need to set the priority along with context, then provide a `priority` key to the context.

 ```javascript
 $.subscribe('eventName', () => console.log('context empty'));